hww/MarkesColorsMatcher/README.md

 ![Copic to Touch Table (Ink Only)](copic_to_touch_colors_compact_inkonly.jpg)

 ## Note
-* Use for your own risk.
-I can't guaranty exact colors on paper.
+* Use at your own risk.
+I can't guarantee the exact colors that will apear on paper.
-* Can be used for other markers too
+* The tool can be used for other markers too